This is one of the things we do best

 - Providing support to students in understanding and securing students loans and in managing student loan debt

-- Met with over a 100 members of the U.S. Congress, including House and Senate leaders on the Education and Appropriations Committees.
+- Meeting with over 100 members of the U.S. Congress, including House and Senate leaders on the Education and Appropriations Committees.

-- Provided comment at two separate Department of Education hearings for negotiated rulemaking.
+- Providing comment at two separate Department of Education hearings for negotiated rule making.

-- Provided testimony at three Congressional Hearings on student loans and financial aid.
+- Providing testimony at three Congressional Hearings on student loans and financial aid.

-- Participated in a joint task force with the National Association of Student Financial Aid Administrators, NASFAA, on loan servicing.
+- Participating in a joint task force with the National Association of Student Financial Aid Administrators, NASFAA, on loan servicing.

-- Provided comments on proposed student loan legislation from the U.S. Senate and House of Representatives.
+- Providing comments on proposed student loan legislation from the U.S. Senate and House of Representatives.